Tags

 After lunch, start the turkey.
 In between basting the turkey, make the Sweet Potato Marshmallow, then the Mashed Potato and Steamed Broccoli.
 Toss the green salad and cherry tomatoes together last.

-Mashed Sweet Potato with Marshmallow Topping
+Sweet Potato Marshmallow

 Pumpkin Ice Cream